-

-In the world of Chinese pu-erh tea, names often carry deep meaning, indicating origin, quality, or form.
-Bān zhāng lóngzhū Shu Pu-erh (班章龙珠, Bān zhāng lóngzhū) from the producer Kaishunhao (开顺号, Kāi shùn hào) is a prime example.
-It combines the prestigious name of the legendary tea region of Banzhang, the classic profile of heap-fermented shu pu-erh, and the convenient form of Longzhu (dragon pearl) pressing.
-Kaishunhao presents this product as aimed at pu-erh connoisseurs seeking both the quality associated with a famous terroir and the ease of brewing.
+In the world of Chinese pu-erh tea, names often carry deep meaning, denoting origin, quality, or form.
+Shu pu-erh "Banzhang Longzhu" (班章龙珠, Bān zhāng lóngzhū) from the producer Kaishunhao (开顺号, Kāi shùn hào) is a prime example.
+It combines the prestigious name of the legendary Banzhang tea region, the classic profile of shu pu-erh obtained by heap fermentation, and the convenient Longzhu (dragon pearl) pressing form.
+Kaishunhao presents this product as aimed at pu-erh connoisseurs seeking both the quality associated with the renowned terroir and the ease of brewing.

 The Legendary Banzhang (班章, Bān zhāng )